-- AU students display high aspirations.
-Most respondents reported planning to continue their education after graduation: 46% plan to get a master's degree, 21% a Ph.D., and 16% a law degree.
-Seventy-one percent reported that becoming an authority in their field is a very important or essential goal.
+AU students display high aspirations.
+Most respondents reported planning to continue their education after graduation: 44% plan to get a master's degree, 21% a Ph.D., and 14% a law degree.
+Seventy-three percent reported that becoming an authority in their field is a very important or essential goal.

-- Students share AU’s political focus.
-AU freshmen were more likely to report frequently discussing politics (58% versus 37% at similar universities).
-Keeping up to date with political affairs was listed as a very important or essential goal by 71% of respondents, compared to 38% at similar institutions.
+Students share AU’s political focus.
+AU freshmen report frequently discussing politics (68%).
+Keeping up to date with political affairs was listed as a very important or essential goal by 78% of respondents.

-- Students are also socially conscious.
-More AU freshmen reported that it is very important or essential to become community leaders (58% compared to 37%),and 77% report that it is very important or essential to help others in difficulty.
+Students are also socially conscious.
+Many AU freshmen reported that it is very important or essential to become community leaders (65%).